What is a Co-op?

 Veritas Christian Homeschool Co-op

 At Veritas, families get to know other families as they talk about their child’s learning style and temperament, looking for encouragement and finding out what homeschooling style they gravitate towards, what curriculum they have used, what activities they recommend for this age or that grade, etc. There is so much information out there it is hard to know what to use, so it is great to actually hear firsthand about homeschooling products and ideas.
-My kids also have fun getting to play and learn with their friends, and they also get to do activities that may be harder to do with just a kid or two at home.
+The kids also have fun getting to play and learn with their friends, and they also get to do activities that may be harder to do with just a kid or two at home.

 Our purpose is to support each other in our endeavor to educate our children in an atmosphere that would bring honor and glory to God.
 We believe we are here because God wants you, his Saints to persevere as you raise and educate your children in the admonition of the Lord.
 We are a Christ-centered homeschool community with a desire to yield an environment of encouragement, security, and growth in families as well as education for our children.
 We will offer exceptional core and enrichment classes to meet the needs of home-schooling families while building character and a place for social activities.
 Our purpose is to encourage and strengthen families and children by providing this time of service.
 We co-labor with each other and God to achieve excellence by serving each other through our strengths and weaknesses according to I Peter 4:10.